jon-brandy/CTF-WRITE-UP/README.md

 # CTF-WRITE-UP
 ## DESCRIPTION:
-Here are our CTF solutions from several CTF challenges with various categories
+- Here are our CTF solutions from several CTF challenges with various categories.
 ---
 |No.|Problems|Category|Website|Year|Points|
 |:-:|:------:|:------:|:-----:|:--:|:----:|